arduino-spi

 The SPI bus in Arduino

-In this entry, we will see the SPI bus, one of the main communication methods available in Arduino.
-In previous entries, we already saw the serial port, and in the next entry, we will look at the I2C bus.
+In this post, we will look at the SPI bus, one of the main communication methods available in Arduino.
+In previous posts we already saw the serial port, and in the next post we will see the I2C bus.

-The SPI bus is interesting as a communication medium because a wide variety of sensors and commercial devices have an SPI interface as a means of communication.
+The SPI bus is interesting as a communication medium because a wide variety of commercial sensors and devices feature an SPI interface as a means of communication.

 The SPI Bus